-Currently, the City's water supply system is comprised of three reservoirs: Lake Corpus Christi, Choke Canyon Reservoir and Lake Texana.
-However, the criteria to trigger drought response stages are based on the combined capacity of Lake Corpus Christi and Choke Canyon
+Currently, the City's water supply system is comprised of four reservoirs: Lake Corpus Christi, Choke Canyon Reservoir, Lake Texana and Colorado River.
+However, the criteria to trigger reservoir system stages are based on the combined capacity of Lake Corpus Christi and Choke Canyon Reservoir.

-Reservoir.
 (See Section 8).
 Since Choke Canyon Reservoir filled in June 1987, the combined storage of Choke Canyon Reservoir and Lake Corpus Christi has exceeded 60% capacity only about 62% of the time.
 The water storage levels in Choke Canyon Reservoir and Lake Corpus Christi have generally been 2-4% higher since Lake Texana supplies were added in October 1998.